 John Fitzgerald joined conference staff with support from The Brico Fund to track local, state and national research regarding racial disparity and other issues impacting people of color.
 Milwaukee are issues such as public education funding, incarceration and sentencing disparity, poverty and employment issues, economic development, and public policy that disproportionately affects people of color.

-grass roots constituents work with IRJ and communicate directly with their own elected officials to demonstrate that there is support in every district, urban and suburban, for issues that address racial justice.
+Grass roots constituents work with Institute for Racial Justice and communicate directly with their own elected officials to demonstrate that there is support in every district, urban and suburban, for issues that address racial justice.

-prayer service September 29 “Reflect, Repent, Renew” at the unusual concurrence of Ramadan and the Jewish high Holy Days, and October Feast of St. Francis, Gandhi’s birthday, World Communion Sunday, Navarathri (Hindu) and Vassa (Buddhist).reflecting on importance and themes of these holy days.
+Prayer service September 29th, “Reflect, Repent, Renew” at the unusual concurrence of Ramadan and the Jewish high Holy Days, and October Feast of St. Francis, Gandhi’s birthday, World Communion Sunday, Navarathri (Hindu) and Vassa (Buddhist), reflecting on importance and themes of these holy days.

 CAN: e-Alert Network: issue updates, information, event notices, and action alerts addressing issues such as health care, W-2, employment, economic development, and governmental budget matters that impact people in poverty